lexicondevil12/thesis_notes/docs/conduit_metaphor_notes.md

         -Remember: RM = _repertoire member_ = "each person has a "_repertoire_" of mental and emotion material.
         - **So one of the points of the toolmaker's paradigm is to externalize the "_repertoire_"?
 Maybe?**
         - is this also comparable to _habitus_ (Bourdieu?
 Per Schatzki, Bourdieu thought that _habitus_ alone determines action.
 See Schatzki Critique of Bourdieu and Gidden
+            - They would have to both be conceived as encompassing the non-human - material, objects - which they seem to??

 - p.296
     - toolmakers paradigm and radical subjectivity are actual common-sense and the dominance of the conduit metaphor indicates that common sense is 'confused'